ClassKobe/Comparer/README.md

 3. **Vendor Aliases tab:** whenever a vendor is matched incorrectly or not matched at all, add a Vendor Name → Alias pair here so future runs resolve it correctly.
+## Notes
+1. Do NOT upload the credentials.json to github or google as it will invalidate the key making it so the key no longer works.
+Meaning the code will not have access to the list of vendor allias and will make the program potentially throw an error.
+2. This code will only work on the PSU project